CorieW/firestore-web-scraper/EXAMPLES.md

 ### Template Merging

-When a template is used in a task, the template's queries will be merged with the task's queries.
-Additionally, if a query in the template has the same id as a query in the task, the query in the task will take precedence.
+When you specify a template in a task, the queries from the template and the task are combined.
+If both the template and the task contain a query with the same `id`, the version from the task will override the one from the template.
+The same rule applies to the `url` field: if the task provides a `url`, it will take precedence over the template's `url`.
+This allows you to customize or override specific queries or the URL in your task while still reusing the rest of the template.

 **template document**
 ```json